Sarohia94/Project-2-History-Quiz/README.md

 ### Imagery

-One image was used for the background, which set the theme of the website.
-Image of the sky with war planes was taken from the [War History Online](https://www.warhistoryonline.com/wp-content/uploads/sites/64/2018/08/no-15-squadron-raf-stirlings-mk-i-and-hurricane-escorts-1.jpg) website and can be found in the credits section.
+One image was used for the background, which I think nicely sets the theme of the website without being too distracting.
+The image used of the sky with war planes was taken from the [War History Online](https://www.warhistoryonline.com/wp-content/uploads/sites/64/2018/08/no-15-squadron-raf-stirlings-mk-i-and-hurricane-escorts-1.jpg) website and can be found in the credits section.

 ### Wireframes